 View the CBC Alberta timeline and click on A Gold Mine in the Rockies to learn about the Lost Lemon Mine.
 Click on The Frank Slide for information and photos about the slide.

-This website has the story of Kootenai Brown's system for collecting oil at what is now Waterton Lakes National Park.
+This website has the story of Kootenai Brown's oil impact

 Read about or listen to audio clips about Alberta place names at this website.